TheTechRobo/TheTechRobo/README.md

 ### Hi there, I'm TheTechRobo 👋
 Hi!
 This is my profile...nothing to see here.

-I'm currently working on...well...nothing really.
+I'm currently working on [a text adventure template](https://github.com/thetechrobo/textplate), check it out and hopefully help finish it?? :D

 I'm learning about BeeWare so I can make some cool mobile apps!!

 Check out [Palc](http://github.com/thetechrobo/python-text-calculator), it's where you should start if you're new here :D